Exploration with Limited Memory: Streaming Algorithms for Coin Tossing, Noisy Comparisons, and Multi-Armed Bandits: Approximate Exploration in Stochastic Multi-Armed Bandits

 \subsection{Problem Definition}

-In the (stochastic) multi-armed bandit (MAB) problem, we have a collection of $n$ arms $\set{\arm_i}_{i=1}^{n}$.
+In the stochastic multi-armed bandit (MAB) problem, we have a collection of $n$ arms $\set{\arm_i}_{i=1}^{n}$.
 Each sample (or pull) of any $\arm_i$ results in a reward in $[0,1]$ sampled from an unknown distribution with mean $\mu_i \in [0,1]$\footnote{Our results extend verbatim to any Sub-Gaussian reward distribution with no assumption on range of the rewards.
 This, to the best our knowledge, is the common characteristic of all prior work on exploration in MAB as well, and simply follows from the fact that the Chernoff-Hoeffding inequality used in the proofs extends directly to these distributions.
 As such, we omit the details.}.
 For a parameter $\eps \in (0,1)$, we say that an $\arm_i$ is an \emph{$\eps$-best arm} if its expected reward is at most $\eps$ smaller than the expected reward of the maximum (the best arm), or alternatively $\mu_i \geq \max_j \mu_j - \eps$.
-In the exploration problem, our goal is to, given the arms $\set{arm_i}_{i=1}^{n}$ and a parameter $\eps > 0$, return any $\eps$-best arm using a minimal number of arm pulls.
+In the exploration problem, our goal is to, given the arms $\set{arm_i}_{i=1}^{n}$ and a parameter $\eps > 0$, return any $\eps$-best arm using a minimal number of arm pulls with probability $1-\delta$ -- a task that fits naturally in the classical $\PAC(\eps, \delta)$ framework.

 We study this problem in the streaming model as follows: The arms are arriving one by one in a stream and the algorithm needs to store each arm explicitly if it wants to pull it at some later point in the stream as well.
+Based on the above model, our results on the $\eps$-best arm problem include the following algorithms \begin{itemize} \item An algorithm using a memory of a single arm and $O(\frac{n}{\eps^2} \cdot \log{(1/\delta)})$ arm pulls assuming at least $\eps$ gap between the largest (expected) reward and the second largest reward. \item An algorithm using a memory of $O(\logstar{(n)})$ arms and $O(\frac{n}{\eps^2} \cdot \log{(1/\delta)})$ arm pulls. \item An algorithm using a memory of two arms and $O(\frac{n}{\eps^2} \cdot \log{(1/\delta)}+\log^{2}(n)\cdot \frac{\log^{2}\paren{1/\delta}}{\eps^{3}})$ arm pulls. \end{itemize} (The latter two algorithms do not require making an assumption on the gap between the largest and second largest reward.)